 FHA Loan Closing Costs: What To Expect

-For many homeowners, home loans from the U.S. Federal Housing Administration (FHA) make homeownership more attainable.
-This type of home loan has less stringent requirements that home buyers must meet, as compared to those for conventional loans.
-However, FHA mortgages still come with their own set of rules, and part of that includes paying closing costs.
+For many homeowners, home loans from the Federal Housing Administration (FHA) make homeownership attainable and affordable.
+This type of home loan has less stringent requirements than conventional loans.
+But while the requirements are more flexible, FHA mortgages still have requirements home buyers must meet, including paying closing costs.

-If you’re considering using an FHA loan to purchase a home, there are a few things you should know about closing costs.
-Let’s take a closer look at FHA loan closing costs and all that they entail.
+If you’re considering an FHA loan to purchase a home, you should acquaint yourself with the rules around closing costs.
+Let’s take a closer look at FHA loan closing costs and everything they include.

 What Are Closing Costs On An FHA Loan?

-Closing costs are fees that a home buyer must pay (or roll into their loan) on the day of closing.
-These fees are charged by lenders and third parties for services provided throughout the mortgage loan process.
-FHA loan closing costs are specific to this type of loan and will differ from those for other mortgages.
+Closing costs are administrative and service fees a home buyer must pay or roll into their loan on closing day.
+Lenders and third parties charge these fees for services provided during the mortgage loan process.
+FHA loan closing costs are specific to the FHA and differ from closing costs for other mortgages.

 How Much Are FHA Closing Costs?

-Closing costs for FHA loans vary from borrower to borrower, but they typically are around 3 – 6% of the purchase price.
-It’s important to note that closing costs don’t count toward the required minimum 3.5% down payment.
-If you’re looking to buy a house with an FHA loan, you’ll have to have money to cover the down payment and the closing costs.
+FHA closing costs vary from borrower to borrower.
+They’re typically around 3% – 6% of the home purchase price.
+You should know that the closing costs don’t count toward the FHA’s minimum 3.5% down payment.
+If you want to buy a house with an FHA loan, you must have enough money to cover the down payment and closing costs separately.

-What Closing Costs Do You Pay On An FHA Loan?
+What Is In The Closing Costs For An FHA Loan?

-FHA loan closing costs include fees charged for services that your lender and third parties provide during the mortgage application process, as well as mortgage insurance premium and other pre-paid fees.
-Let’s take a look at how each of these categories impacts your closing costs.
+FHA closing costs include more than the administrative and service fees charged by lenders and third parties.
+FHA closing costs include a mortgage insurance premium (MIP) and other prepaid fees.
+Let’s explore how each of these categories impacts your closing costs.

-Throughout the mortgage application process, there are a number of fees that your lender will charge you for their services.
-These fees are part of your closing costs and can include:
+Throughout the mortgage application process, there are several closing cost fees a lender will charge for their services, including:

 - Mortgage origination fee